NathanGavenski/python-watcher/README.md

 - [ ] be able to pass parameters
 - [ ] read parameters from yaml file
 - [ ] Create documentation
+- [ ] Safe param to not kill the running process
+- [ ] Change dir to directory
+- [ ] Change file to execute
+- [ ] Find a way to run only failed tests